QCamp

 Participants will gain experience creating circuits on a real-world quantum computer and gain access to resources to bring quantum concepts into the classroom.
 The only prerequisites for this camp are basic algebra and an interest in learning more!

-QCaMP is a week-long (virtual/in-person) camp aimed at the high school level, with separate weeks for high school teachers and students.
+QCaMP 2024 will be a 4-week-long camp aimed at the high school student level.
+A separate 3-day camp will be held for high school teachers.
 We hope you’ll join us in the upcoming summer!

 P.S.

-QCaMP is not only FREE, but we provide participants with a stipend to offset the cost of spending the week learning instead of working a summer job.
+QCaMP is not only FREE, but we provide participants with a stipend to offset the cost of spending the summer learning instead of working a summer job.

 What will I learn?